KRFOSS/kali-docs/usb/usb-standalone-encrypted/index.md

 ### Xubuntu 20.04 LTS Installer

 We also need the ISO image of the [Xubuntu 20.04 LTS Live Installer](https://xubuntu.org/download) on a second USB pen drive.
 In my case, the ISO image file is called `xubuntu-20.04-desktop-amd64.iso`.
 In the same fashion, this goes to a second USB pen drive (at least 4GB in size).
-Unplug the first USB pen drive and plug in the second one.
+Unplug the first USB pen drive and plug in the second one:

 ```console
 $ sudo dd if=xubuntu-20.04-desktop-amd64.iso of=/dev/sda status=progress